tushar-sharma/tushar-sharma.github.io/_posts/2021-11-02-coin-change-leetcode-solution.md

 thumb: https://i.imgur.com/LYeioqF.jpeg
 ---

-<p>It's one of the most popular questions on leetcode that seems very easy at first.
+It's one of the most popular questions on leetcode that seems very easy at first.
 Coin change is a classic dynamic programming problem.
-I will proceed with an obvious (albeit wrong) solution and subsequently proceed to an efficient correct solution.</p>
+I will proceed with an obvious (albeit wrong) solution and subsequently proceed to an efficient correct solution.<!-- truncate_here -->

-<p>You are given an integer array coins representing coins of different denominations and an integer amount representing a total amount of money.
-Return the fewest number of coins that you need to make up that amount.
-If that amount of money cannot be made up by any combination of the coins, return -1.
-You may assume that you have an infinite number of each kind of coin.</p>

-My first instinct is to sort the coins array.
-Pick the largest coin first and then subtract the largest possible value from the amount.<!-- truncate_here -->
 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>

 <link rel="stylesheet" href="{{ root_url }}/css/multipleTab.css"/>